 How to set up a School Forest workshop

-Set up a School Forest workshop, simply call the School Forest staff and arrange a date, time, and location.
+Set up a School Forest workshop, simply email the School Forest program and arrange a date, time, and location.
 Workshop planning begins with a short conversation about what your staff needs to increase their comfort in and use of their School Forest.

 Other DNR Education trainings